 Many family members and friends find caring for a person with incontinence to be one of the most difficult aspects of caring.
 Incontinence can be unpredictable, add dramatically to your workload and be very costly.
 Many carers report feeling angry, frustrated, lonely, and not coping as they try to manage alone.
 It is not always easy to care for a person with incontinence, but the right advice and support from a health professional may make it more manageable for you.
 This page will offer practical information and referrals to assist you in your care.

 Carers can be of any age, who provide unpaid care and support to family members or friends who have a disability, mental illness, chronic condition, terminal illness, an alcohol or other drug issue or who are frail aged.

 Debbie Atkins is an occupational therapist and toilet training consultant for children and young people with developmental disabilities.
 In this video she provides tips on managing toileting problems for children and young people.

 Get more information on the National Disability Insurance Scheme

 Travelling?
 Get tips on accessible travel support

-Jodie is the 2015 Continence Foundation's Carer of the Year winner.
+Jodie is the 2015 CFA Carer of the Year winner.
 Her remarkable strength and leadership in looking after her 10-year-old son is truly inspirational